Uvalde school shooting: Additional emergency response

 United States Marshals Service deputies drove nearly 70 mi to the school and arrived at 12:10 p.m., where they helped officers initially confront the shooter, render first aid, and secure the perimeter.
 At 12:17, UCISD sent out a message on Twitter that there was an active shooter at the elementary school.
 The school district's police chief, Pedro Arredondo, erroneously determined that the situation had "transitioned from an active shooter to a barricaded subject" according to the Texas Department of Public Safety (DPS).
 With Ramos thought to be contained, officials believed they had bought enough time to bring in tactical units.

 According to Uvalde County judge Bill Mitchell, teacher Eva Mireles, from inside the adjoining classrooms where the shooter was, called her husband, Ruben Ruiz, a Uvalde Consolidated Independent School District officer, who was outside the school.
 According to DPS Director Steven McCraw, during the call Mireles told Ruiz that she had been shot and was dying; when Ruiz "tried to move forward into the hallway, he was detained [by law enforcement] and they took his gun away from him and escorted him off the scene."
 Mireles eventually died from her gunshot wounds.

 After the police cordoned off the outside of the school, parents pleaded with officers to enter the building.
 When they did not, parents offered to enter the building themselves.
-Officers held back and tackled parents who tried to enter the school, further warning that they would use tasers if the parents did not comply with directions; video clips were uploaded to social media, including one that depicted a parent being pinned to the ground.
+Officers held back and tackled parents who tried to enter the school, further warning that they would use tasers if the parents did not comply with directions.
+Video clips of these interactions were uploaded to social media, including one that depicted a parent being pinned to the ground.
 Police pepper-sprayed a parent trying to get to their child, and an officer tackled the father of another student.
 Police reportedly used a taser on a parent who approached a bus to get their child.
 A mother of two students at the school was placed in handcuffs by officers for attempting to enter the school.
 When released from the handcuffs, she jumped the fence and retrieved her children, exiting before police entered.
 A video clip showed parents questioning why police were not trying to save their children, to which an officer replies: "Because I'm having to deal with you!"